ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

     `mkdir myproject && cd myproject`

-2. Copy the files from [https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli) to the project folder that you created in the Terraform installation directory.
+2. Copy the files from [https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli){: external} to the project folder that you created in the Terraform installation directory.

 3. Edit the ``input.auto.tfvars`` file to customize your solution.
 Modify the file to specify your VPC name, subnet, security group, hostname, profile, image, SSH keys, and disk sizes.
 You must modify: